MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/python/quickstart-deploy-python-web-service.md

 This article walks through the deployment of a simple Python model as a web service hosted in Machine Learning Server.
 Here is the entire Python code for the example that we walk through in the sections that follow.

 >[!IMPORTANT]
 >Be sure to replace with the correct login details for your configuration.
-Connecting to Machine Learning Server using the azure-ml-model-management-sdk library is covered [in this article](../operationalize/python/how-to-authenticate-with-server-in-python.md).
+Connecting to Machine Learning Server using the azureml-model-management-sdk library is covered [in this article](../operationalize/python/how-to-authenticate-with-server-in-python.md).

 ```r
 ##########################################################